 Earlier students had to depend on their savings or nag their relatives to purchase the latest electronic gadgets like laptops and mobile phones.
 With SlicePay they can make independent purchase decisions and repay the principal amount in flexible monthly payments (EMI’s) spread over a year.
 Since it’s launch, the service has grown rapidly and is now available in 120+ colleges.
 The platform has seen more than 10,000 transactions taking place which is an indication of it’s growing popularity with the millennial generation in Bangalore.

-India is home to more than 35 Million college going students.
-Income disparity is very high in the country with those studying in private colleges being better off financially than students in government funded colleges.
+India is home to more than 35 Million college-going students.
+Income disparity is very high in the country with those studying in private colleges being better off financially than students in government-funded colleges.
 There is currently no online provider of short term loans for teenagers.
 However, If you have income proof and have filed regular tax returns you can apply for quick loans.
-There are also many peer to peer lending websites that offer low interest rates.
+There are also many peers to peer lending websites that offer low-interest rates.
 If you need advice on choosing the right financial product do refer to our guide.

 Education Loans For Online Courses

-Many students also use this facility as a hassle free way to make payments at their college canteens and local grocery stores.
-You also get credit for purchasing products like stationary at your college store through their mobile app.
-Some of the other popular products that students purchase using credit are mobile currency recharge, fashion apparel, gaming consoles, DSLR camera’s and personal hygiene products.
+Many students also use this facility as a hassle-free way to make payments at their college canteens and local grocery stores.
+You also get credit for purchasing products like stationery at your college store through their mobile app.
+Some of the other popular products that students purchase using credit are mobile currency recharge, fashion apparel, gaming consoles, DSLR cameras, and personal hygiene products.

 You can use their mobile application to pay for your GRE, TOEFL, GMAT coaching online.
-They also recently announced a tie up with BYJU’s, India’s leading provider of digital coaching.
-The company has also plans to launch some new payment options where it could be used to book movie tickets and also for bike rentals.
+They also recently announced a tie-up with BYJU’s, India’s leading provider of digital coaching.
+The company has also planned to launch some new payment options where it could be used to book movie tickets and also for bike rentals.

 The Fin-Tech ecosystem in India is poised to grow by leaps to touch a mammoth US$ 10 billion size by 2020.
 One can expect more companies and NBFC’s to launch products for the millennial generation in the coming months.
-SlicePay with it’s first mover advantage is all set to capitalize on it’s gains over the past year and charge into 2017 with it’s eye on the elusive Unicorn club.
+SlicePay with its first-mover advantage is all set to capitalize on its gains over the past year and charge into 2017 with its an eye on the elusive Unicorn club.
 It already has competitors in the form of Quicklo and Krazybee.
 So watch this space for more exclusive updates!